cloudfoundry/community/toc/working-groups/app-runtime-deployments.md

 ## Scope

-- Package and release reference CF App Runtime deployments for different platforms, such as BOSH and Kubernetes.
+- Package and release reference CF App Runtime deployments for different platforms, such as BOSH and, maybe in future, Kubernetes.
 - Maintain public roadmaps for each reference deployment.
 - Collaborate with other Working Groups to ensure that App Runtime components are integrated regularly into the community deployments.
 - Provide the community with tooling and reference pipelines needed to build and release the CF reference deployments.